 Whether the seller completes a property disclosure form or a disclaimer to sell a house “as is,” if termites are present, the seller is required to disclose that information to a buyer.
 Termite damage is a latent defect and must always be disclosed.
 The termite lawyers at Whitney, LLP can determine who is at fault if you purchased a home that needs termite damage repair.
 We offer legal consultations.

 In 2019, we were able to win a $1,068,000 termite damage verdict against a fraudulent and negligent termite inspection company.
 We have sued real estate agents, house flippers, and others who failed to disclose termite issues to buyers.
 WBAL’s Barry Simms featured one of our cases in an investigative report.

 Not having a real estate agent to handle the sale cannot be used as a seller’s excuse for failing to tell a home buyer about termites.
 Termites are considered a “latent defect” in Maryland laws that govern the sale of houses.
 A latent defect is a problem that you cannot see but could reasonably be expected to cause your home to be unsafe.
 Termites may not be visible to you, but when they damage floor joists and load-bearing beams, those structures become weak and dangerous.

 At Whitney, LLP, our attorneys can help you get the compensation necessary to pay a reputable termite damage contractor to assess the problem and do the termite damage repair correctly.
 We have experience holding the wrongful party responsible for the termite damage in your home.
-You can schedule a free consultation with a termite lawyer at Whitney, LLP, and there will be no out-of-pocket costs or attorney’s fees.
+You can schedule a legal consultation with a termite lawyer at Whitney, LLP.
 Contact us online or call Whitney, LLP at 410-583-8000.